Sept. 3: Orr signs first contract with Bruins

 Video: Scott Stevens was a feared, big-hitting defenseman

-1991: The New York Rangers sign forward Adam Graves, a restricted free agent, after he spends the previous two seasons with the Edmonton Oilers.
-Graves improves from seven goals in 76 games for the Oilers in 1990-91 to 26 in his first season with the Rangers; he sets a team record with 52 in 1993-94 to help New York win the Stanley Cup for the first time since 1940.
+On the same day, the New York Rangers sign forward Adam Graves, a restricted free agent, after he spends the previous two seasons with the Edmonton Oilers.
+Graves improves from seven goals in 76 games for the Oilers in 1990-91 to 26 in his first season with the Rangers, then sets a team record with 52 in 1993-94 to help New York win the Stanley Cup for the first time since 1940.